Rental Guides · Last updated 2 June 2026

 Do You Need a NIE to Rent?

-Technically, yes.
-The NIE (Numero de Identidad de Extranjero) is your foreign ID number in Spain.
-You need it for the rental contract, for setting up utilities, and for basically everything official.
+Yes.
+The NIE (Numero de Identidad de Extranjero) is your foreign identification number in Spain and you need it for the rental contract, for setting up utilities, and for most official dealings.
+The application form is Modelo 790, the fee is €10 (as of May 2026), and you will typically need three months of payslips as supporting documentation.

 The Language Barrier